Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

-In 2017 on the freeway A9 in Germany, researchers of the project KoRA9 (Kooperative Radarsensoren für das digitale Testfeld A9.
-English: Cooperative radar sensors for the digital test field A9) installed 10 novel 77 GHz radar sensors on five masts along the freeway with a mutual distance of 45 m.
+In 2017 on freeway A9 in Germany, researchers of the project KoRA9 (Kooperative Radarsensoren für das digitale Testfeld A9.
+English: Cooperative radar sensors for the digital test field A9) installed 10 novel 77 GHz radar sensors on five masts along the freeway at separations of 45 m.
 Furthermore, 2 Road Side Units were installed in a gantry bridge for the V2X communication.
 The project goal was to evaluate the potential of seamless sensory recording of traffic with radars.
 For this purpose, the infrastructure sensors performed automotive radar applications.
-The obtained data streams were merged to a digital twin.
+The obtained data streams were merged into a digital twin.
 The researchers have analyzed the digital twin and have made it available to third parties via the developed cloud platform.
 Furthermore, they have developed services for infrastructure support during overtaking maneuvers and traffic jam warnings \cite{BMVI.08032021,BMVI.08032021b}.